minute read

 As a person raised with Christian beliefs, it was a significant sight to see.
 I wasn’t enraptured by the ecclesiastical overtones or religious fervour in which others were swept along but standing beside the site in which Jesus got baptized held meaning.
 Jordan, particularly this area, is full of such opportunities.

 Like Mount Nebo (explained below), Bethany Beyond the Jordan is not a site visited in isolation.
-It can form part of a day trip in which several clustered, close by sites can be visited together.
-I saw Bethany Beyond the Jordan and Mount Nebo together, which could easily be grouped – weather permitting – together with a visit to the Dead Sea.
+It can form part of a day trip in which several clustered, nearby sites are seen together.
+I visited Bethany Beyond the Jordan and Mount Nebo together, and it’s easy to add the Dead Sea for a full day of exploration.

-Staying in Bethany Beyond the Jordan - RECOMMENDED LENGHT OF STAY
+Recommended Length of Stay in Bethany Beyond the Jordan

 Divider